jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **III.
 Starting Starfleet**: Once we can see ourselves in the "Life Star telescope" we'll use tt to design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

-**How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics, and then I added some evolutionary biology.
+**How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics, and then I added some evolutionary biology because I think the fields are similar if not the same.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

 **No More Magic - The End of Movies**: I learned about the transition from the Industrial Age to the Internet Age by studying the movie industry.
 Like Silicon Valley is today, Hollywood was once a pillar of innovation.
 By mastering modern technology, "the movies" became an affordable and fun night out for the middle class.
 Now we've almost forgotten what movie seats feel like.
 All because the industry used Internet Age technologies to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if more of our industries don't upgrade to the Internet Age soon._

 **The 2008 Economic Crisis Was Only the Beginning**: The 2008 housing, financial, and economic crisis was a big shock to most people.
 In fact, 2008 was a warning that we can't keep the Industrial Age alive forever.

 That's why the image for this article is the people of the Industrial Age "player god" waking up, while the leader is looking up in sadness.
 His time in the sun is over.
-Like the sword and scepter of the Medieval Age were replaced as the ultimate levers of power, in 2008, the levers of the great bank, insurance, and other large office builings were being replaced by a distributed "Main Street" economy.
+Like the sword and scepter of the Medieval Age were replaced as the ultimate levers of power by muskets of a civilizian military and the gavel of a fair justice.
+In 2008, the levers of the great bank, insurance, and other large office builings were failing.

-They got (temporarily) bailed out instead.
+They got (temporarily) bailed out, because the game of civilization wanted us to upgrade to the era of mass-collaboration in a Main Street economy.
 I was writing this article in 2006 and finished up in 2009.
 Like _A New Philosophy_, it says we need to upgrade our way of life to digital technology but is cruder in doing so.

 ===